thomaskkk/python_lessons/33_kanye_quotes/README.md

-# Birthday wisher
+# Kanye quotes

-This is a simple program that check a csv list of birthdays and emails and send a random "happy birthday" e-mail.
+This is a simple program that fetches quotes from a public API.

 This challenge teaches the concepts of: